hmshah2/Video-Anonymizer-AnoniMe/README.md

 #### Frontend Server

+Create a new command prompt or terminal window.
 Navigate to the `client` folder and run the following command to start the React app:

 ```
 cd client